edsu/diss/parts/10-seeing-software.md

 The final category of data that I analyzed was documents related to the NSRL's work.
 On my first day on the NIST campus one NIST employee remarked to me that "we have no secrets here".
-Indeed, the NSRL's mission is to serve as a public resource for the law enforcement and digital.
+Indeed, the NSRL's mission is to serve as a public resource for the law enforcement and digital forensics communities.
 Many of the NSRL's staff have authored research articles, given conference presentations and been the subject of interviews with the media.
 Over the last 20 years NIST itself as part of the US Department of Commerce has published a substantial amount of material about the NSRL in government documents and on its website.
 In the case of information that is already easily identified because of its published nature I have made no attempt to obscure its origins and cited it as any other bibliographic resource.

 ![Field Notes and Jottings](images/fieldnotes.jpg){ height=45% }